Fauldhouse: Education

 The village has two primary schools, Falla Hill and St. John the Baptist RC.
 The local high school for Falla Hill is Whitburn Academy and for St John the Baptist, St. Kentigern's Academy in Blackburn.

 Religion

 There are two churches in Fauldhouse.
 St Andrew's Kirk on Main Street was built in 1866 and designed by Angus Kennedy.
 It is in a Gothic revival style and has buttresses and a traceried window.

+There was previously a United Free Church in Crofthead, which was united with Fauldhouse church in 1973 to form Fauldhouse St Andrew's Parish Church.

 The church of St. John the Baptist was the first Roman Catholic parish in West Lothian and was built in 1873.
 Designed by W & R Ingram, it consists of a chapel with corbelled belfry and spirelet above a rose window and contains several fine examples of Stained Glass.